Kaelin Burnett: Oakland Raiders

 On September 1, 2012, he was signed to the practice squad.
 On November 24, 2012, he was signed from the practice squad to the active roster.

 Arizona Cardinals

 Burnett signed with the Arizona Cardinals practice squad on October 14, 2014.

 Saskatchewan Roughriders

 Burnett was signed to the Saskatchewan Roughriders' practice roster on October 25, 2016.
 He was promoted to the active roster on November 4, 2016.

 Spokane Empire

 On May 24, 2017, Burnett signed with the Spokane Empire.

 He participated in The Spring League Showcase game in July 2017.

 Massachusetts Pirates

 On December 28, 2017, Burnett signed with the Massachusetts Pirates.

 Arizona Hotshots

 On January 8, 2019, Burnett signed with the Arizona Hotshots.
 The league ceased operations in April 2019.

 Houston Roughnecks

-In October 2019, Burnett was selected by the Houston Roughnecks during the open phase of the 2020 XFL Draft.
+In October 2019, Burnett was selected by the Houston Roughnecks during the open phase of the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+Massachusetts Pirates (second stint)

+Burnett was signed by the Massachusetts Pirates on April 11, 2023.